CVR-MucosalImmunology/IMC/README.md

   <img src=".assets/image3.png" />
 </p>

-5. Run the model that worked best for your image again
+5. Select the pre-trained model that worked best for your image and run it again
 6. Correct the segmentation results as you see fit by drawing new ROIs (`right-click`, draw and `right-click` again) and deleting incorrect ones (`Ctrl + left-click`) - remember to press `Ctrl + S` to save your changes
 7. Press `Ctrl + T` to open up the interface for training a new model: